 When it comes to people with disabilities, assistance isn't always there or readily available.
 Outside of staff shortages in many industries limiting available resources, there can also be a lot of "red tape", a lot of waiting and even denial or overall limitation of services at the end of it all.
 This makes the need to strengthen support within the home and support service organizations that much more important!

 We struggled with obtaining specialized equipment for Evan amongst other things.
 We changed things out as he grew, adapting to the everchanging "normal" and "MacGyvered" our little world to make things work.

 Over the years we've built an incredible family from strangers, neighbors, friends and some incredible people on our care teams.
 They've been our village and they're what inspired me to form The Wayward Society Corp.

-Through my career in specialty healthcare areas and public education, combined with my personal background I compassionately understand first-hand many of the struggles that families can face when caring for members with disabilities, illnesses and pre/undiagnosed conditions and even the effects that it has on caregivers and one's overall support system.
+Through my career in crisis/emergency response, specialty healthcare areas and public education, combined with my personal background I compassionately understand first-hand many of the struggles that families can face when caring for members with disabilities, illnesses and pre/undiagnosed conditions and even the effects that it has on caregivers and one's overall support system.